 Note from the Audiologist: "I love these little devices.
 They cut out the competing noise by only amplifying what is coming in through the mic system.
 If someone is talking too soft or too loud, you can adjust the volume.
-The sound only has to travel from the speaker to the microphone, 6into a foot (unless you have a 2 year old, then it might be -2inches).
+The sound only has to travel from the speaker to the microphone, 6 inches to a foot (unless you have a 2 year old, then it might be -2inches).
 An FM system tries to go around the problem (noise and distance) instead of through it."

 Whats Available: Every LDS chapel and stake center has a built in FM system that is integrated into their chapel microphone system.
 An FM system is like a miniature radio station that uses radio frequencies designated for the hard of hearing, in the frequency band just below traditional radio stations.
 They use a COMTEK receiver that automatically adjusts to the correct frequency.